Swampen/Portfolio_exam_2_Cloud_Spring_2019/Rapport.md

-### On MariaDB Galeracluster db1 do the following:
+### On MariaDB Galera cluster db1 do the following:

 Instead of editing the config file found at /etc/mysql/my.cnf , we create a new configuration file.